 Tuition and Financial AidGarden School is an independent, not-for-profit institution whose operating expenses are covered solely through tuition, contributions, and our auxiliary programs.
-Garden School receives no funding from local or federal governments or religious organizations.
 The school is committed to offering an excellent academic choice while remaining a realistic option for New York families.
-Consequently, our annual tuition remains one of the lowest among New York independent schools and our community reflects and enjoys the benefits of the cultural richness of our surroundings.
+Consequently, our annual tuition remains one of the lowest among New York independent schools.
 In addition, our lunch, transportation and extended day programs, offered as extras, address the practical concerns of many families.

-Tuition for the 2015/16 Academic YearThe 2015-2016 tuition was set by the Board of Trustees in the spring.
+Tuition for the 2016/17 Academic YearThe 2016-2017 tuition has been set by the Board of Trustees.
 (See also Part-time pricing options for nursery)

 Note: There is a $500.00 discount per sibling after the first child.